CDRH/api/README.md

 __Sorting facets__

-Please refer to the section on [facets](#facets) for information about how to sort these
+Please refer to the section on [facets](#facets) for information about how to sort facets, specifically.

 ### start and rows